Slanted Attic Recording Studio: Complete Soundproof Guide

 To seal the cracks, use a soundproofing sealant or silicone caulk to close up gaps and holes in your drywall and windows.
 You can also use it to fill the joints between your mass-loaded products, giving them a seamless finish that dampens sounds.

 Be sure to cover each hole and crack thoroughly, and don’t be afraid to be generous with the sealant.
-Pay extra attention to your ceiling, where the angled walls meet each other and seal up the joint entirely.
+Pay extra attention to your ceilingOpens in a new tab., where the angled walls meet each other and seal up the joint entirely.
 You want the entire space to be sealed off, preventing sounds from moving in or out of the room.

 6. Dampen the Floor Space

-Like the walls, floors can also vibrate, transmitting sounds from room to room.
+Like the walls, floorsOpens in a new tab. can also vibrate, transmitting sounds from room to room.
 Vibrating floors can also be detrimental to your sound quality, so dampening them is crucial if you want a genuinely soundproof room.

 To dampen the floor space, you can install thick carpeting, stacked rugs, or mass-loaded vinyl.
 For a genuinely soundproof room, you can also install a second layer of flooring on top of the existing one, leaving a gap between the two to reduce vibration.